Yes Bay Lodge Eco-Tours

 Some of nature’s most majestic work in Alaska surrounds Yes Bay Lodge, in the Misty Fjords National Monument.
 The U.S. Forest Service has managed and protected this unique wilderness, totaling 2.2 million acres, since 1980.

-As our guest, you could leave for your Misty Fjords tour right from our dock.
+As our guest, we can arrange for our partnering local floatplane service to pick you up for your Misty Fjords tour right from our dock.
 Along the way, your experienced Alaskan floatplane pilot provides narration of the fascinating history of the area.
 All passengers are equipped with headsets that permit the pilot to converse during the flight.
-These spectacular air tours combine the unmatched beauty of the Misty Fjords National Monument with several of Alaska’s most dramatic glaciers.
+These spectacular air tours showcase the unmatched beauty of the Misty Fjords National Monument.
+Optional flyout excursions are through a third-party and are not included in our rates.